common-workflow-language/cwl-v1.2/salad/schema_salad/metaschema/salad.md

 ## Document traversal

-To perform document preprocessing, link validation and schema validation, the document must be traversed starting from the fields or array items of the root object or array and recursively visiting each child item which contains an object or arrays.
+To perform document document preprocessing, link validation and schema validation, the document must be traversed starting from the fields or array items of the root object or array and recursively visiting each child item which contains an object or arrays.

 ## Short names

-The "short name" of a fully qualified identifier is the portion of the identifier following the final slash `/` of either the fragment identifier following `#` or the path portion, if there is no fragment.
+The "short name" of an fully qualified identifier is the portion of the identifier following the final slash `/` of either the fragment identifier following `#` or the path portion, if there is no fragment.
 Some examples: